dcomtois/summarytools/README.md

 # What is summarytools?

-*summarytools* is an [R](http://r-project.org) package providing tools to *neatly and quickly summarize data*.
-It can also make *R* a little easier to learn and use.
-Four functions are at the core of the package:
+**summarytools** is an [R](http://r-project.org) package providing tools to *neatly and quickly summarize data*.
+It can also make *R* a little easier to learn and to use, especially for data cleaning and preliminary analysis.
+Four functions are at the heart of the package:

   - `freq()` : **frequency tables** with proportions, cumulative proportions and missing data information.